jklarenbeek/jarenjs/README.md

 - `uri-reference--full` | same as `uri-reference`, but more comprehensive
 - `uri-template` | URI template according to [RFC6570](https://datatracker.ietf.org/doc/html/rfc6570)
 - `iri` | full URI with international characters
-- `iri-reference` | full URI reference with with internation characters
+- `iri-reference` | full URI reference with with international characters

 - `email` | email address
 - `email--full` | same as email, but more comprehensive